massimotroncone/mywebsite/content/home/posts.md

 ---

 <p style="margin-bottom:0;">
 :page_facing_up: Massimo Troncone. <b> Malapportionment, Legislator Effort and the Representation of District Interests.
-Evidence from the Italian Senate</b>
+Evidence from the Italian Senate</b>. <em>Under review</em>.
 </p>
 <p>
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 <button class="btn btn-outline-primary my-1 mr-1 btn-sm" style="font-size:10px;height:21px;width:58px" onclick="myFunction()"> Abstract
 </button>
-<button class="btn btn-outline-primary my-1 mr-1 btn-sm" onclick="window.open('https://www.dropbox.com/scl/fi/z2oxdfv92f06zm5uhja85/troncone_malapp_ita.pdf?rlkey=mnvc0pj9f5513xqwj051a41ex&dl=0', '_blank');" style="font-size:10px;height:21px;width:50px" type="button"><i class="fa fa-download" aria-hidden="true"></i> PDF</button>
+<button class="btn btn-outline-primary my-1 mr-1 btn-sm" onclick="window.open('https://www.dropbox.com/scl/fi/yp000y5suek0lfs7zgk5c/troncone_malapp_ita.pdf?rlkey=ss2jqm0es9hw095ss23nmgt7t&dl=0', '_blank');" style="font-size:10px;height:21px;width:50px" type="button"><i class="fa fa-download" aria-hidden="true"></i> PDF</button>

-<div id="myDIV2" style="display: none;"><p>Does malapportionment bias policymaking in favor of overrepresented districts?
-In this
-article, I first demonstrate that the two-tier elections to the Italian Senate between 1994-2001 caused malapportionment by allowing districts with similar population size to elect either one or two senators.
-I then argue that the policymaking process favors overrepresented districts via a mechanical and a behavioral effect.
-Using a discontinuity design based on close elections, I find that the local interests of overrepresented districts receive disproportionately greater attention in bill sponsorship.
-The effect is driven not only by the election of a second senator but also by the increased activism of electorally vulnerable senators from overrepresented districts.
+<div id="myDIV2" style="display: none;"><p>This paper studies the effect of malapportionment on policymaking.
+I argue that in malapportioned chambers, policymaking is biased in favor of overrepresented districts via a mechanical and a behavioral effect.
+Using data on the Italian Senate and a regression discontinuity design, I first show that two-tier electoral systems can cause malapportionment by allowing districts with similar population size to elect a different number of legislators.
+I then demonstrate that the local interests of overrepresented districts receive disproportionately greater attention in bill sponsorship.
+The effect is driven not only by the election of the additional legislator but also by the increased activism of electorally vulnerable legislators from overrepresented districts.
 Both geographically targeted and sectoral bills contribute to this bias.
-The results demonstrate the political consequences of unequal representation.
+The results demonstrate the political consequences of unequal geographic representation.
 </p></div>

 <script>